Who We Are

 Our Founding Director, Professor Jennifer Burn has over 17 years of research and practice experience in human trafficking, slavery and forced marriage.
-She was appointed as the Interim Anti-Slavery Commissioner for NSW by the NSW Government in 2019.
+She served as the Interim Anti-Slavery Commissioner for NSW from 2019 to 2020.

 Our team includes lawyers, researchers and trainers.
 We are dedicated to improving the lives of vulnerable people through legal representation, awareness raising and advocacy.

 Our work is supported by a strong team of volunteers and legal placement students.

 Lawyer and Project Manager

 “Slavery steals humanity and has no place in our world”.

 If you’re interested in becoming a corporate partner, please contact us.